 To regain control of your device after a ransomware attack, you may be able to reinstall your operating system or execute a system restore, Křoustek said.
 This can take your computer back to a time before the ransomware was loaded and restore its previous state.

-While taking these steps can release your machine from the hacker’s control, a system restore will not decrypt your files.
+While taking these steps can release your machine from the hacker’s control, system restore will not decrypt your files.
 You must have already created backup versions of your data to restore access to them.